 Explore the “Palisaded” Plains with Us!

 Started in 2006, the Llano Estacado Chapter draws its Members from the cities of Midland, Odessa, Big Spring and other communities of the Southern Llano Estacado.
-LETMN Members and Interns participate in a variety of Community and Citizen Science projects including the I-20 Wildlife Preserve Butterfly Garden, Sibley Nature Center Programs, Keep Midland Beautiful, Project Prairie Dog, Petroleum Museum, Museum of the Southwest/Blakemore Planetarium and more.
+LETMN Members and Interns participate in a variety of Community and Citizen Science projects including the I-20 Wildlife Preserve Butterfly Garden, Sibley Nature Center Programs, Keep Midland Beautiful, Petroleum Museum, Museum of the Southwest/Blakemore Planetarium and more.

 Texas Master Naturalists’ Mission